neilgebhard/chirplr/README.md

 - Likes: ❤️ other people's tweets
 - Profile: Update various aspects of your profile

 And that's it at the moment!
 Twitter is a massive website.
-It would take time to clone everything.
+It takes time to clone everything.

 ## Technologies